top of page

 Submit Full Payment

-Full payment will be requested 60 days prior to departure.
-If you’re booking within 60 days of your departure, you will be asked to pay make the full payment immediately.
+Full payment will be requested 90 days prior to departure.
+If you’re booking within 90 days of your departure, you will be asked to make the full payment immediately.
 Payments are made on WeTravel.

 Attend Pre-Departure Orientation